-- Do we regularly do the same thing morning, afternoon, and evening?
-Do we have a pretty predictable rhythm?
+- Does the family regularly do the same thing morning, afternoon, and evening?
+Is there a pretty predictable rhythm?

-- Do we have a wind down routine in place?
+- Is our wind down routine in place?

-- Do I need more routine help?
+- My routine, is it on point?
 If so (and believe me, you aren’t alone) then get Rhythms, Routines, & Schedules and see 25+ sample routines that make for easy baby sleep.